| National Institute on Alcohol Abuse and Alcoholism No. 47 April 2000

 improved prevention and treatment.
 This Alcohol Alert illustrates some

-Results of autopsy studies show that patients with a history of chronic
+current and potential applications of imaging to alcoholism research.
+Alcohol’s Effects on Brain Structure and Function Results of autopsy studies show that patients with a history of chronic

 alcohol consumption have smaller, lighter, more shrunken brains than